Basil tastes great and is also a great companion plant in the garden, but you don’t need to grow the full plant to get these benefits.

 6. Keep Your Seeds Damp and Watch Closely

-Your basil seeds will turn a shade of blue, this is totally normal.
+Your basil seeds will turn a shade of blue as they get wet, this is totally normal.
 Basil seeds have an outer gel sack called mucilage that is an adaptation that helps keep them damp if the soil is too sandy and can’t retain moisture.

 This is the shade of blue you will seed around the seed shortly after it becomes hydrated.

-You want to keep your soil or growing medium damp while you’re growing microgreens.
+You want to keep your microgreens growing medium damp while you’re growing microgreens.
 The soil can get dry quickly, so you need to keep a close eye on them, especially if your growing area is very dry and warm.

 I recommend checking on your microgreens trays at least once or twice a day just to make sure your seeds are getting enough water.